Introduction What separates long-established print and electronic media from social media is that it comes…

-In addition to the aforementioned grounds, according to Section 92 of the Act, compulsory licenses can also be issued suomotu by the Controller of Patents pursuant to a notification issued by the Central Government if there is either a “national emergency” or “extreme urgency” or in cases of “public non-commercial use”.
-The said section enables the Government of India to notify to the public of such extreme circumstances, whereupon, any person interested can apply for a compulsory license and the Controller in such case may grant to the applicant a license over the patent on such terms and conditions as he thinks fit.
+In addition to the aforementioned grounds, according to Section 92 of the Act, compulsory licenses can also be issued suo-motu by the Controller of Patents pursuant to a notification issued by the Central Government if there is either a “national emergency” or “extreme urgency” or in cases of “public non-commercial use”.
+The said section enables the Government of India to notify the public of such extreme circumstances, whereupon, any person interested can apply for a compulsory license and the Controller in such a case may grant to the applicant a license over the patent on such terms and conditions as he thinks fit.

 The patentee, however, has the right to be heard in the compulsory licensing application process.

-India’s first ever compulsory license was granted by the Patent Office on March 9, 2012, to Hyderabad-based Natco Pharma for the production of generic version of Bayer’s Nexavar, an anti-cancer agent used in the treatment of liver and kidney cancer.
-It was established in the Bayer vs Natco case that only 2% of the cancer patient population had an easy access to the drug and that the drug was being sold by Bayer at an exorbitant price of 2.8 lakh INR for a month’s treatment.
+India’s first-ever compulsory license was granted by the Patent Office on March 9, 2012, to Hyderabad-based Natco Pharma for the production of a generic version of Bayer’s Nexavar, an anti-cancer agent used in the treatment of liver and kidney cancer.
+It was established in the Bayer vs Natco case that only 2% of the cancer patient population had easy access to the drug and that the drug was being sold by Bayer at an exorbitant price of 2.8 lakh INR for a month’s treatment.
 Further, on the ground that Nexavar was being imported within the territory of India, the Indian Patent Office issued a compulsory license to Natco Pharma, which assured that the tablets would be sold for Rs.
 8,880/- per month.
 It was settled that 6% of the net sales of the drug would be paid to Bayer by NatcoPharma as royalty.

 In the second case of Compulsory licensing in India, the Controller rejected BDR Pharmaceuticals’ application for compulsory license (made on March 4, 2013) for BMS cancer drug, SPRYCEL.
-The Controller rejected the compulsory license application made by BDR for stating that BDR has failed to make prima facie case for the making of an order under section 87 of the Act.
-Controller in the said case observed that BDR Pharmaceuticals had not made any credible attempt to procure a voluntary license from the Patent holder and the applicant has also not acquired the ability to work the invention to the public advantage.
+The Controller rejected the compulsory license application made by BDR for stating that BDR has failed to make a prima facie case for the making of an order under section 87 of the Act.
+The controller in the said case observed that BDR Pharmaceuticals had not made any credible attempt to procure a voluntary license from the Patent holder and the applicant has also not acquired the ability to work the invention to the public advantage.

 In the most recent case of compulsory licensing in India, Lee Pharma, a Hyderabad based Indian pharma company, filed an application for compulsory license (dated 29.06.2015)for the patent covering AstraZeneca’s diabetes management drug Saxagliptin.
 In order to make a prima facie case, Lee Pharma strived to show that their negotiations for a voluntary license with the patent owner were not rewarding as they did not receive any response from the Patent owner within a reasonable period.
 The grounds alleged by Lee Pharma were that: